-All or, if the catch was large, a subsample of captured Pygmy Whitefish were immediately measured for TL to the nearest mm and placed on ice to be further processed after the vessel was moored.
+All or, if the catch was large (N > 50), a subsample of captured Pygmy Whitefish were immediately measured for TL to the nearest mm and placed on ice to be further processed after the vessel was moored.
 If a subsample of fish was measured, then the TLs for unmeasured fish were estimated from the proportions of TLs of measured fish in the catch.
 Once the vessel was moored, TL, weight to the nearest 0.1 g, and sex (visually determined as female, male, or immature) were recorded for as many fish as time allowed.
 Saggital otoliths and scales were initially removed from as many as six fish of each sex per 10 mm TL interval.
 However, this scheme resulted in few males and few fish longer than 120 mm in our samples.
 To rectify this disparity, we extracted scales and otoliths from more males and from all fish longer than 120 mm (which proved to be females).
 Scales were removed from directly above the lateral line below the posterior edge of the dorsal fin and were placed in a coin envelope to air dry.
 Excess tissue was removed from otoliths before being placed into a vial to air dry.
 No frozen or preserved Pygmy Whitefish were used in this study.

 In the laboratory scales were removed from the envelopes, soaked in water, gently cleaned, and mounted between two glass slides.
 Scales were viewed using transmitted light with a Nikon SMZ745T™ stereo microscope (20-75x magnification).
 Otoliths were embedded in clear epoxy (Buehler EpoKwick™ Epoxy, 5:1 ratio Resin to Hardener) before a 0.24 mm thick section through the nucleus along the dorso-ventral plane was obtained with a Buehler IsoMet™ Low Speed Saw.
 Otolith thin sections were lightly polished with 2000grit sandpaper before viewing in mineral oil on a black background with finely concentrated reflected light using the same stereo microscope (50x magnification).
 Digital images of scales and otoliths were obtained with a Nikon DS-Fi2™ camera attached to the stereo microscope.

 Two readers, who were blind to any biological information related to the fish, identified annuli on the scales and otoliths from the digital images.
-Readers had varying levels of experience ageing fish.
-However, each reader examined, with an experienced reader, training sets of Pygmy Whitefish scales and otoliths not used in this study before assessing age from fish used in this study.
+Readers had varying levels of experience estimating ages fish.
+However, each reader was trained by an experienced reader using sets of Pygmy Whitefish scales and otoliths not used in this study before estimating age from fish used in this study.
 Annuli on scales were identified using “cutting-over” and “compaction” characteristics evident in the circuli (Quist et al., 2012).
 Annuli on otoliths were identified by discontinuities in the otolith structure that were usually most obvious on the otolith margin lateral from the sulcus.
 Some fish were excluded from further analyses involving age because the scales (6.2%) or otoliths (32.6%) were deemed unreadable.
 Unreadable scales were generally due to regeneration.
 Unreadable otoliths were caused by difficulties with sectioning otoliths from small fish and from an inability to get a clear, crisp image in all portions of the otolith section (especially the center) for some specimens.
-When the two readers disagreed on an age assessment, they compared their results in an attempt to achieve consensus.
-If the readers could not agree on an age, then that fish was removed from the comparison of ages assessed from scales and otoliths but not from comparison of age assessments from the two readers on the same structures.
+When the two readers disagreed on an age estimate, they compared their results in an attempt to achieve consensus.
+If the readers could not agree on an age, then that fish was removed from the comparison of ages estimated from scales and otoliths but not from comparison of age estimates from the two readers on the same structures.

 statistical analyses